jonnyhuck/raster-js/README.md

 * `.image2geo2(pixels[])`:  transform coordinates between image space and WGS84 geographical coordinates (in the reverse order `[lat, lng]`)
 * `.getGeoBounds2()`: return the bounds of the dataset in WGS84 geographical coordinates (in the reverse order `[lat, lng]`)

+### Dependencies

+This script is written for [Python 3](https://www.python.org/) and is heavily reliant upon the excellent [rasterio](https://rasterio.readthedocs.io/en/stable/) library, which is in turn dependent upon the equally excellent [GDAL](https://gdal.org/) library.

+The JavaScript output from the script is heavily reliant upon the excellent [proj4js](http://proj4js.org/) library, which is based upon the equally excellent [proj](https://proj.org/) library.

+If a dataset CRS is defined by an EPSG code then this script will use the code to look up the proj4 string at the excellent [EPSG.io](https://epsg.io/)) website.

 ### ToDo List

 * Add multi-band support for a single file
+* Error handling for EPSG-defined CRS being used when offline